 Financial aid for students mostly applies to PhD courses and research.
-So you may need to find a university or non-university options independently.
+So, you may need to look for scholarships from other organisations.

-In Norway, all students from all countries do not pay tuition fees, if they are enrolled in Bachelor, Master, or PhD programmes in public universities.
-Similar to Germany, the only mandatory tax is the student union fee of around 32 – 64 EUR per semester.
-However, the fee provides benefits such as discounts for transportation.
+The only mandatory tax in Norway is the student union fee of around 30–60 EUR per semester.
+However, the fee provides benefits such as discounts for transportation and cultural events.

-Monthly living costs in Norway add up to around 1,000 - 1,700 EUR/month.
-The extremes are Oslo, Bergen, Tromso as the most expensive cities and Volda, Sogndal, Porsgrunn, and Narvik have quite low living costs.
-The regular expenses in Norway are:
+Monthly living costs in Norway add up to around 1,000–1,700 EUR per month.
+The extremes are Oslo, Bergen, Tromso as the most expensive cities.
+Volda, Sogndal, Porsgrunn, and Narvik have quite low living costs.
+The regular living expenses in Norway are:

 - Public transport: 70 EUR/month

 - Accommodation: 400–600 EUR/month

 - Phone/internet/electricity/garbage: 210 EUR/month